 - 1. When sleeping or resting, children will be in an area designated as a sleeping and/or resting area. - 2.
 All children are provided with a sleeping space and their own bed and linen.
-Their bed linen is washed weekly or after sickness.
-Beds are disinfected every week. - 3.
+Their bed linen is washed weekly. - 3.
 Our sleeping areas are peaceful and healthy environments; however, they are not silent or dark spaces necessarily, especially for children over 3. - 4.
 Babies will be put to sleep following whanau directions to maintain individual routines and consistency, for example, rocked, patted and/or left to self-settle. - 5.
-For safety reasons, children who are able to stand or sit by themselves shall not wear a sleep sack to avoid tripping over.
-Instead, they can use a sleeping suit. - 6.
-No sleep sacks allowed for those sleeping on stretches. - 7.
 Toddlers will be taken to their sleep area in small groups and encouraged to independently settle, however, teachers support is always available when needed.
 Teachers will remain in the room until children are asleep.
-If a child is not asleep after 30 min of adult support, they will be invited to go back to the classroom. - 8.
-Seniors are encouraged to complete the sleep routine independently with teachers support.
+If a child is not asleep after 30 min of adult support, they will be invited to go back to the classroom. - Seniors are encouraged to complete the sleep routine independently with teachers support.
 One teacher remains in the room while children are sleeping.
-If a child is not asleep after 15 min of adult support, they will be invited to go back to the working area. - 9.
+If a child is not asleep after 15 min of adult support, they will be invited to go back to the working area. - 7.
 When children are fully asleep, a staff member will be responsible for monitoring children in the sleep area.
-Each child in the Junior Montessori will be monitored every 5 minutes, children in the Senior Montessori will be monitored every 10 minutes to the monitoring standard in this policy. - 10.
+Each child under 3 will be monitored every 5 minutes, children over 3 will be monitored every 10 minutes to the monitoring standard in this policy. - 8.
 When monitoring children, they will be checked to ensure every child is breathing comfortably, is warm and completely settled.
 We will ensure no children are disturbing others.
-Checks and the person undertaken them are always recorded on the Sleeping chart. - 11.
-Sleep times are recorded on the Sleeping chart and accessible to parents. - 12.
-Staff will ensure that children have no access to fluid or to food while in bed or sleeping or resting.
+Checks and the person undertaken them are always recorded on the Sleeping chart. - 9.
+Sleep times are recorded on the Sleeping chart and accessible to parents. - 10.
+Staff will ensure that children have no access to fluid or to food while in bed or sleeping or resting. - 11.
+Staff will ensure that children do not stand, walk, or jump on other children's beds. - 12.
+Beds will be arranged following tikanga Māori. - 13.
+Sleep room temperatures are kept at the level recommended by MOE, 18° C minimum.

-- 13. Staff will ensure that children do not stand, walk, or jump on other children's beds. - 14.
-Beds will be arranged following tikanga Māori. - 15.
-Sleep room temperatures are kept at the level recommended by MOE, 18° C minimum. - 16.
-Parents are encouraged to bring along any special item for the child to settle. - 17.
+- 14. Parents are encouraged to bring along any special item for the chid to settle. - 15.
 If a child falls asleep out of the sleeping time or space, they will always be transferred to a bed as soon as possible and kept suitably warm.

-4.7 Accident, Illness an Infectious disease procedure.
+4.7 Accident, Illness an Infectious disease policy

-Last Review 17/09/2024 Next Review DUE
+Last Review 11/08/2022 Next Review DUE

-At City Heights we are committed to providing a safe environment for our tamariki, kaiako, whānau and wider community, to always protect and nurture their wellbeing.
-Injuries and illnesses are recorded and continuously reviewed2 to ensure the health and safety of tamariki, and adults remains a top priority.
+At City Heights we are committed to provide a safe environment for our tamariki, kaiako, whānau and wider community, to always protect and nurture their wellbeing.
+Injuries and illness are recorded and continuously reviewed to ensure the health and safety of tamariki, and adults remains top priority.